Mouse Nuts Mattered To Tesla's Q3 Profitability

 OK, with that out of the way, I must stop avoiding this unpleasant task of the Sam McGee 10-Q.

-Tesla's Q3 10-Q: We finally deposit Sam into a warmer place.
+Tesla's Q3 10-Q: We finally deposit Sam into a warmer place

 My mother always told me to stop complaining and just count my blessings.
 She's been right so many times, and Tesla's financial reporting is yet another example.